-Newly-elected U.S. Senators Rev. Raphael Warnock and Jon Ossoff representing Georgia both ardently voiced support for clean energy jobs and investments during their campaigns and continued doing so since taking office in January 2021.
-However, a bitter trade dispute between two rival South Korean companies was poised to have major implications for a $2.6 billion clean energy project – one of the largest manufacturing investments of any kind in Georgia’s history – which drew both Senators into 11th-hour negotiations.
+Newly-elected U.S. Senators Rev. Raphael Warnock and Jon Ossoff representing Georgia both ardently voiced support for clean transportation jobs and clean energy investments during their campaigns and continued doing so since taking office in January 2021.
+However, a bitter trade dispute between two rival South Korean companies was poised to have major implications for a $2.6 billion clean energy & clean transportation project – one of the largest manufacturing investments of any kind in Georgia’s history – which drew both Senators into 11th-hour negotiations.

-Thankfully, Ossoff and Warnock (as well as other Georgia elected officials) invested time and energy urging the two companies at the center of the dispute to resume talks and eventually helped to broker a $1.8 billion settlement deal that enables SK to provide batteries to both Ford and Volkswagen for their growing EV production.
+Thankfully, Ossoff and Warnock (as well as other Georgia elected officials such as Governor Brian Kemp) invested time and energy urging the two companies at the center of the dispute to resume talks and eventually helped to broker a $1.8 billion settlement deal that enables SK to provide batteries to both Ford and Volkswagen for their growing EV production.

 We learned over the weekend Senator Ossoff flew to D.C. in early April, less than two weeks before a decision deadline, and met with the chief executive from SK as well as officials from LG urging both companies to strike a deal to avoid scuttling the entire project.